MacLemon/CongressChecklist/README.md

 - 3.5mm jack splitter (so you can watch a movie together on the train)
 - Headphones (so you don't have to talk to other carbon units while travelling)
 - [r0cket][4], fully charged
+- Monitor adapters (VGA, DVI, mini Displayport) (Especially for the Mac users. ;-) You may need them for your presentation or lightningtalk.
+- Remote control for your presentation/lightningtalk
+	- Also check the batteries in the remote

 ### Other gear